cgsdfc/Neural-Dialogue-Generation/README.md

 # Decode

 Decoding given a pre-trained generative model.
-The pre-trained model doesn't have to be a vanila Seq2Seq model (for example, it can be a trained model from adversarial learning).
+The pre-trained model doesn't have to be a vanilla Seq2Seq model (for example, it can be a trained model from adversarial learning).

 Available options include: